vberezinbadger/MineOS/README.md

 [![mineOS Banner](./assets/splashMineOSBanner.png)](https://github.com/IgorTimofeev)

+### Notice

+At this moment, the MineOS Developer Preview system is being developed.
+[Find out all the details](https://github.com/minesys/mineOS)

 ### Greeting

 Hello again, dear friend.
 Thank you for being with us and supporting our ideas throughout the long development cycle. mineOS has finally reached the release stage: now it is a completely independent operating system with its own development API and wonderful [illustrated wiki](https://github.com/IgorTimofeev/mineos/wiki) of it's usage.